Background

 Financial health is much more than good spending habits.
 I participated in a design sprint with eMoney’s internal Financial Planning Group to learn how we could serve our users in other ways.

 This led to the concept of plan topics, which are five measures of one’s financial health based on age and income.
-After linking accounts, Incentive can tell you how you stack up against industry rules of thumb.
+After linking accounts, Incentive tells you how you stack up against industry rules of thumb along with tools to get back on track.

 Spending challenges were a faulty premise for capturing one’s overall budget.
 You could be “saving” in one category but overspending in another, negating the positive impact you had.
 The budget plan topic showed a more holistic view while remaining mostly-automatic to set up.
 With the Financial Planning Group, we referenced the 50/30/20 rule which recommends putting 50% of your money toward needs, 30% toward wants, and 20% toward savings.
 Most people who can follow this rule will lead a financially successful life.